Yohann76/Solotext/docs/roadmap.md

 ## V1

-- after login/registration, redirect in application (not in landing page (/))

 - put text analyse in database (with text)
 - create analysis from text
 - add worker -> for cut text in sentence, and update sentance database